 Our GPs do their utmost to see you at your appointed time however some patients’ appointments may take longer than the allocated time, so please be patient if there is some delay.

 We will also try to give you an appointment with the doctor that you prefer, but it may not always be possible.
-It’s also advisable that you should try to see the same doctor during the course of the same illness.
+It’s also advisable that you should try to see the same doctor during the course of the same illness when possible.

-In a number of cases it might be worth considering an appointment with a practice nurse rather than a doctor e.g. a chronic disease review, pill check, smear, etc. Our Practice Nurse is qualified to deal with many conditions and you may be seen more quickly.
+In a number of cases it might be worth considering an appointment with a Practice Nurse rather than a Doctor e.g. a chronic disease review, pill check, smear, etc. Linda, our Practice Nurse is qualified to deal with many conditions and you may be seen more quickly.